Enable AirDrop Over Ethernet & AirDrop On Unsupported Macs Running OS X 10.7

 Enable AirDrop on Unsupported Macs Running OS X 10.7

-You can enable AirDrop with Ethernet and enable AirDrop support on unsupported Macs running OS X 10.7+ by using the following defaults write command in the Terminal:
+You can enable AirDrop with Ethernet and enable AirDrop Wi-Fi support on technically unsupported Macs running OS X 10.7 Lion, Mountain Lion, or later by using a simple defaults write command in the Terminal.
+It’s a fairly easy procedure, and we’ll walk you through it.

-What’s really interesting is that this enables AirDrop over both Wi-Fi and wired Ethernet connections, which basically means any machine running Lion can use it whether or not it has a wireless card.
-As long as it’s connected to the same network you will be able to see the Mac in the AirDrop list of another Mac running 10.7.
+What’s really interesting is that this enables AirDrop over both Wi-Fi and wired Ethernet connections, which basically means any machine running Lion or later can use it whether or not it has a wireless card.
+As long as it’s connected to the same network you will be able to see the Mac in the AirDrop list of another Mac running 10.7, 10.8, or 10.9.
+This trick also works to enable AirDrop on many Hackintosh Macs for those who built their own…

-If you ever want to disable this for some reason, you can just use:
+If you ever want to disable this for some reason, you can just use the following defaults command instead:

 defaults write com.apple.NetworkBrowser BrowseAllInterfaces 0